 Github annually releases an Octoverse report which details how what and how much of Github is being used.
 Based on this year’s report, there were around 96 million+ repositories are hosted and more than 200 million+ pull requests created this year.

-Here are the some of the key highlights :
+Here are some of the key highlights :

-- Angular from Google and React from Facebook remanins to be the most popular JS frameworks
+- Angular from Google and React from Facebook remains to be the most popular JS frameworks

-- Data science and machine learning are also growing trends for developers,which is evident from Google’s TensorFlow project is topping the list.
+- Data science and machine learning are also growing trends for developers, which is evident from Google’s TensorFlow project are topping the list.

-Now lets check out TOP 10 list of open source projects based on contributor count.
+Now let us check out the TOP 10 list of open source projects based on contributor count.

 Supported target operating systems are >= Android 4.1 (API 16) and >= iOS 9.0.
 You may use Windows, macOS, or Linux as your development operating system

-Check out Getting Started guide to install and build your first React Native app.
+Check out the Getting Started guide to install and build your first React Native app.